Assistant Public Works Director

 • Knowledge of budgeting, procurement, and personnel administration practices.

-• Skill in interpreting engineering plans and specifications, conducting on-site inspections, and preparing technical reports.
+• Skill in interpreting engineering plans and specifications, conducting inspections, and preparing technical reports.

-· Proficiency in computer-aided drafting (AutoCAD) and survey equipment preferred.
+• Proficiency in computer-aided drafting (AutoCAD) and survey equipment is preferred.

 Physical Requirements

-• Lift up to 25 pounds using proper body mechanics.
+• Ability to lift 25 pounds using proper body mechanics.

-• Read, analyze, and interpret business periodicals, technical procedures, and governmental regulations.
+• Ability to read, analyze, and interpret technical documents and regulations.

-• Use non-verbal auditory sources, such as alarms and cell phones.
+• Ability to use non-verbal auditory sources of information, e.g., alarms and cell phones.

-• All employees shall reside in either Jefferson County, or a County adjacent to Jeferson County, including any of the following: Marion, Wayne, Hamilton, Franklin, Perry, or Washington, as their principal place of residence, within six (6) months of hire, and thereafter at all times during the time of their employment by the City.
+All applicants shall reside in either Jefferson County or a County adjacent to Jefferson County, including any of the following: Marion, Wayne, Hamilton, Franklin, Perry, or Washington, as their principal place of residence, within six (6) months of hire, and thereafter at all times during the time of their employment by the City.
+Any employee who shall fail to establish and/or maintain his or her domicile and residency as required herein shall be subject to discharge from employment with the City.